Employment

 We are looking to fill full-time summer Visitor Services positions.
 Preference given to full-time, post-secondary students returning to school in the fall.

 Along with your resume and cover letter, please include a 150-200 word value statement.
-Select one of our values listed below and write a short statement about how you connect with it.
+Select one of our values listed and write a short statement about how you connect with this statement.

 • Learn and present scripted programs, tours and demonstrations to students, special interest groups and the public.

-• Visit with our museum guests ensuring they have a great experience, letting them know what programs are available and answering questions.
+• Visit with our museum guest ensuring they have a great experience, letting them know what programs are available and answering questions.

 Qualifications:

-• Ability to demonstrate good judgment, critical problem solving and personal initiative
+• Ability to demonstrate good judgement, critical problem solving and personal initiative.

 Other assets: